IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

     }
 ```

-The error model contains the following properties:
+The Error contains the following properties:

 | Property       | Description                      | Required     | Class       |
 | ----------- |  ------------------------------- | ------------ | ----------- |